APNewsBreak: MLB average salary drops, AP study finds

 AP Baseball Writer

-NEW YORK (AP) - A study by The Associated Press determined the average major league salary on opening day dropped slightly following an offseason of slashed contracts for many free agents and the decisions to start three highly paid players in the minor leagues.
+NEW YORK (AP) - The average major league salary on opening day dropped slightly following an offseason of slashed contracts for many free agents and the decisions to start three highly paid players in the minor leagues, according to study by The Associated Press.

 The $4.41 million average Thursday fell 0.9 percent from last year's starting figure of $4.45 million, according to the AP's calculations.
 It was only the second drop since the end of the 1994-95 strike, after a 2.7 decrease in 2004.

 Two late-signing free agent pitchers were optioned to farm teams just ahead of Thursday's openers to get more preparation time: Philadelphia's Jake Arrieta and Baltimore's Alex Cobb.
 If they had remained in the majors, the average would have been down just $1,380.
-And if Arizona had not sent down outfielder Yasmany Tomas, the average would have been up 0.2 percent to $4.46 million.
+And if Arizona outfielder Yasmany Tomas had also remained in the big leagues, the average would have been up 0.2 percent to $4.46 million.

+"An illustration of the need to amend and create an equitable distribution structure in baseball," agent Scott Boras said.
+"Record club revenues and declining player compensation have reached an ever-growing imbalance testing the scales of labor stability.
+Sustaining baseball's current economic success requires a new-found definition and linkage between individual club revenues, major league competitive play standards and development processes and rules."

+Major League Baseball deputy commissioner Dan Halem and union head Tony Clark declined comment.

 Boston had a $224 million payroll and topped the major leagues for the first time since at least the 1980s.
-San Francisco was next at $207 million, followed by the Chicago Cubs ($182 million), Washington ($181 million), the Los Angeles Dodgers ($179 million), the Los Angeles Angels ($170 million) and the New York Yankees in seventh at $167 million - their lowest payroll since 2003.
+San Francisco was next at $207 million, followed by the Chicago Cubs ($182 million), Washington ($181 million), the NL champion Los Angeles Dodgers ($179 million), the Los Angeles Angels ($170 million) and the New York Yankees in seventh at $167 million.
+The Yankees have their lowest payroll since 2003 and their lowest ranking since 1992.

+The Dodgers' payroll has dropped from a record $270 million at the start of 2015.
+World Series champion Houston was 10th at $158 million.

 More AP baseball: https://apnews.com/tag/MLBbaseball